-A reset status register holds the source of the most recent reset or power voltage monitoring interrupt.
-The program may examine this register to detect and report exception conditions.
+A reset status register shows some of the resets or power voltage monitoring interrupts.
+The program may examine this register to detect and report certain exception conditions.
 This register is cleared after a power-on reset.
+For details see the Technical Reference Manual.